Theis Solution for Nonleaky Confined Aquifers

-Groundwater hydrologists commonly refer to the integral in the Theis solution (Equation 1) as the Theis well function, abbreviated as w(u).
+Groundwater hydrologists commonly refer to the integral in (1) as the Theis well function, abbreviated as .
 Therefore, we may write the Theis equation in compact notation as follows:

 A partially penetrating pumping well produces vertical components of flow in the aquifer.
-Hantush (1961a, b; 1964) derived equations extending the Theis method to include partially penetration effects in a nonleaky confined aquifer.
+Hantush (1961a, b; 1964) derived equations extending the Theis method to include partial penetration effects in nonleaky confined aquifers.
 In the case of a piezometer, the following equation applies:

 The following equation computes drawdown for a partially penetrating observation well: